0xmzn/Hackerrank-Shell-Solutions/README.md

 # HackerRank-ShellChallenge-Solutions

 ## Description
-My solutions for some of the questions from the Linux Shell challenge on [HackerRank](https://www.hackerrank.com/domains/shell).
+My solutions for some of the questions from the Linux Shell Challenge on [HackerRank](https://www.hackerrank.com/domains/shell).

 ## Bash Challenges